Tochukz/AWS-Solution-Architect/Udemy-Neal-Davis/section-4-elb/hol-59-scaling-policy/hol-59.md

 ### Description

-This template is an extension of _hol-57-alb_ which comfigures an Application Load Balancer with an Auto Scaling Group.
+This template is an extension of _hol-57-alb_ which configures an Application Load Balancer with an Auto Scaling Group.
 Here we add a Scaling Policy of type _Target Tracking Scaling_ with a _Predefined Metric Type_ of _ALBRequestCountPerTarget_.
 When the connection per target reaches a value of 50, the Auto Scaling Group will scale out.